PetervanLunteren/EcoAssist/README.md

 ```

 ## Uninstall
 All files are located in one folder, called `EcoAssist_files`.
 You can uninstall EcoAssist by simply deleting this folder.
 Please be aware that it's hidden, so you'll probably have to adjust your settings before you can see it.
-In the rare occasion of your userfolder being only accessible by VPN, EcoAssist will be installed on a different location.
-If you can't find it as listed below, try the root folders of your drives (so `C:\EcoAssist_files` for example).
 ```r
 # windows
 ─── 📁Users